CodinGame/monaco-vscode-api/README.md

 ### Demo Instructions

-⚠️ Make sure to open the project in a Dev Container[^1] ⚠️
+⚠️ Make sure to open the project in a Dev Container[^1] or connect to the container first BEFORE running any commands⚠️

 First we need to install and build the dependencies the demo will use.